 Primary node is monitored unhealthy

-When the primary node is unhealthy, and only when the secondary node is itself in good health, then the primary node is asked to transition to the DRAINING state, and the attached secondary is asked to transition the state PREPARE_PROMOTION.
-In this state, the secondary is asked to catch-up with the WAL traffic from the primary, and then reports success.
+When the primary node is unhealthy, and only when the secondary node is itself in good health, then the primary node is asked to transition to the DRAINING state, and the attached secondary is asked to transition to the state PREPARE_PROMOTION.
+In this state, the secondary is asked to catch-up with the WAL traffic from the primary, and then report success.

 The monitor then continues orchestrating the promotion of the standby: it stops the primary (implementing STONITH in order to prevent any data loss), and promotes the secondary into being a primary now.